peterthoeny/web-ide-bridge/README.md

 **How it works:**
 - When a user starts the app for the first time (no `~/.web-ide-bridge/config.json` exists), the app reads the first config file it finds (in the order above) and uses those values to create the user config.
+- If no config file is found, the app will use the config embedded at build time from `web-ide-bridge.conf` in the source directory.
 - After that, the app always loads from the user config, so changes to the org config do not affect existing users unless they delete their user config.
-- For production/distribution, update the org config with your organization's settings before distributing the app.
-New users will get the correct defaults.
+- For production/distribution, **place your production `web-ide-bridge.conf` in the source directory before building**.
+The config will be embedded in the executable, so you can distribute just the binary if you wish.
+If a config file is present in any of the search paths, it will override the embedded config.

 **To reset and pick up new org config values:**
-1. Edit your org config (in one of the locations above).
+1. Edit your org config (in one of the locations above, or update the embedded config and rebuild).
 2. Delete your user config:
    ```bash
    rm ~/.web-ide-bridge/config.json